pzerger/cisspexamcram/Homework.md

 # Homework and Session Replays

-I'll list homework assignments and follow-ups from the 8-week study group here.
+Homework assignments and follow-ups from the 8-week study group are listed here.

 ## Homework